 With all the recent revelations of abuse of power, sexual abuse, and men being pigs, it’s brought up my memories, some recent, some not so recent of men acting like pigs toward me.
 I’m one of the lucky ones, I can say I’ve never been raped or groped despite being in precarious positions in college.
 I was a partier, no doubt about it.
 I had no idea how lucky I am (knocking vigorously on wood) until I saw my friends coming forward with their own stories.

-- first woman who was an engineer to be hited a local consulting company (1999)
+- first female engineer to be hired at a local consulting company (1999)

 - “smile” a constant reminder by laborers on construction sites.

 - being treated like I needed help doing my job

 - tons and tons of oh-so-graphic artwork on the construction site portapotties. (aside: yeah, i’m not afraid of public toilets after those days!)

 Then I got a job at a bigger company where: